NCLB & Title I Information

 The No Child Left Behind Act of 2001 requires the schools to provide to the parents, at a minimum, the following information:

 Individual letters to parents whose children are eligible for Title I services are sent home during the month of September.
 All Robert Treat Academy faculty members are certified by the State of New Jersey and meet federal highly qualified standards.
 Robert Treat holds an annual meeting with parents of students who are receiving Title I services.
 Parents are notified of their children's progress through monthly interim narratives and bi-monthly progress reports.
 Methods of parent communication include monthly newsletters which include both schoolwide and individual classroom news.
-For more details of our program and for other resources click on the topics below.
+For more details of our program and for other resources click on the provided Quick Links.